Bubble

 "Now's the time to open up the doors of opportunity to

 "all of God's children.
-Now is the time to
+Now

 "lift our nation from the quicksands.